Body found in car at Port Allen truck stop, may be linked to missing person case in another parish

 Trending News

 Agencies in both parishes are involved in the investigation.
-Any with information is urged to contact law enforcement at 225-343-9234.
+Anyone with information is urged to contact law enforcement at 225-343-9234.

 More News